Visual Similarity Attention: Experiments and Results

 \subsection{Image Retrieval}

 We conduct experiments on the CUB200 (``CUB") \cite{wah2011caltech}, Cars-196 (``Cars")\cite{krause20133d} and Stanford Online Products (``SOP") \cite{LiftStruct_CVPR15} datasets, following the protocol of Wang \etal \cite{msLoss_CVPR19}, and reporting performance using the standard Recall@K (R-K) metric \cite{msLoss_CVPR19}.
 We first show ablation results to demonstrate performance gains achieved by the proposed similarity attention and similarity mining techniques.
 Here, we also empirically evaluate our proposed technique with three different similarity learning architectures to demonstrate its generality.
-In Table~\ref{tab:ablationResults}, we show both baseline (trained only with $L_{ml}$) and our results with the Siamese, triplet, and quadruplet architectures (trained with $L_{ml}+\gamma L_{sm}$).
+In Table~\ref{table:ablation}, we show both baseline (trained only with $L_{ml}$) and our results with the Siamese, triplet, and quadruplet architectures (trained with $L_{ml}+\gamma L_{sm}$).
 As can be noted from these numbers, our method consistently improves the baseline performance across all three architectures.
-Since the triplet model gives the best performance among the three architectures considered in Table \ref{tab:ablationResults}, for all subsequent experiments, we only report results with the triplet variant.

-We next compare the performance of our proposed method with competing, state-of-the-art metric learning methods.
-To this end, we consider many recently published algorithms, summarizing our comparative performance in Table~\ref{table:stateofArtCUBCars}.
+Since the triplet model gives the best performance among the three architectures considered in Table~\ref{table:ablation}, for all subsequent experiments, we only report results with the triplet variant.
+We next compare the performance of our proposed method with competing, state-of-the-art metric learning methods in Table~\ref{table:SOTAML}.
 We note our proposed method is quite competitive, with R-1 performance improvement of $2.6\%$ on CUB, matching (with DeML) R-1 and slightly better R-2 performance on Cars, and very close R-1 and slightly better R-1k performance (w.r.t.
 MS \cite{msLoss_CVPR19}) on SOP.